freerange/pair-programming-presentation/presentation.md

 * Avoid over-engineering

 ^
-- Makes it easier to spot common areas of code that you might be able to refactor
+- Pairing makes it easier to spot common chunks of code that you might be able to refactor.
+- The discipline of pairing helps avoid over-complicated solutions.

 ---

-## Avoid people feeling afraid to ask for help

----

-## Opportunities for inter-disciplinary collaboration

----

 # Why we sometimes find it hard to start pairing

+^
+- So now we come on to some reasons why we sometimes find it difficult to _start_ pairing...

 ---

 ## I feel intimidated to work with someone more experienced

 * *Nobody* knows what they're doing
-* The impostor syndrome
+* Impostor Syndrome
     * "I'm just making stuff up as I go along"
     * "I'm going to be found out"
-* The Dunning-Kruger effect
+* Dunning-Kruger Effect
     * "There's so much that I don't know"
     * "Everyone here's a better programmer than I am"

+^
+- You shouldn't feel intimidated to work with someone more experienced, because they probably have similar insecurities as you.
+- If you're interested in learning more about this then we can recommend Tom Stuart's talk: "I Have No Idea What I'm Doing"

 ---